Union of European Federalists: Conference of Representatives

 It is convened upon the request of the UEF Bureau or at least two constituent organisations.
 The Conference gathers the representatives of the constituent organisations and of UEF supranational (namely, the President, Secretary-General and Treasurer).
 It presents its proposals to the Federal Committee and has an advisory and co-ordinating role.
 The Conference also determines the membership fee.

 President

 The UEF president is elected by the UEF Congress by absolute majority vote.
 He is also the President of the Federal Committee and of the UEF Bureau.
-Currently the UEF president is the Italian Sandro Gozi.
+Currently the UEF president is the Spanish Domènec Ruiz Devesa.

 Treasurer

 Elected by the Federal Committee on the nomination of the Bureau, They are responsible for the management of the funds.
 They are accountable to the Federal Committee.
-The current UEF Treasurer is David Martinez Garcia.
+The current UEF Treasurer is Roland Huhn.

 Secretary-General

 The UEF Secretary-General is responsible for running the UEF secretariat and carrying out the decisions delegated to them by the organs of UEF.
 They participate in the meetings of the organs of UEF without the right to vote.
 They are appointed by the Federal Committee on recommendation of the Bureau.

-Currently the UEF Secretary-General is Paolo Vacca.
+Currently the UEF Secretary-General is Ilaria Caria.